End of Year Warehouse Move Clearance Now On | Check out Sale

 Methods of working with bronze had advanced significantly during the Ming.
 From the middle of the dynasty, bronze incense holders became extremely popular as technological advances allowed the bronze to be made both very strong and resistant to rust.
 As incense sticks had become the predominant form of incense consumed at this time, most bronze incense holders of the period were made to cater to this type of incense.
 As such, they tended to be fairly small in size, with no lid or a very simple lid.

 The world famous Xuan De incense holders began to be made in the era of the Xuan De Emperor (1426-1435, Ming dynasty).
 At the time, current day Thailand had gifted the Imperial Palace tens of thousands of pounds of high quality copper.
-The copper was forged into bronze with numerous precious metals such as gold and silver, and the forging process was such that the final copper produced was highly lustrous and smooth.
+The copper was forged into bronze with numerous precious metals such as gold and silver using special forging processes, and this created a final bronze that was highly lustrous and smooth.
 The bronze was subsequently made into over 3000 incense holders.
 It is believed they were used exclusively by the imperial palace, and gifted only to temples and very high ranking officials.

 Side view of gold-leaf bronze Xuan De Incense Burner collected by Wang Shixiang